bgshih/crnn/README.md

 Build
 -----

 The software has only been tested on Ubuntu 14.04 (x64).
 CUDA-enabled GPUs are required.
-To build the project, first install [Torch7](http://torch.ch), [TH++](https://github.com/facebook/thpp) and LMDB.
-Please follow their installation instructions.
+To build the project, first install the latest versions of [Torch7](http://torch.ch), [fblualib](https://github.com/facebook/fblualib) and LMDB.
+Please follow their installation instructions respectively.
 On Ubuntu, lmdb can be installed by ``apt-get install liblmdb-dev``.

 To build the project, go to ``src/`` and execute ``sh build_cpp.sh`` to build the C++ code.
 If successful, a file named ``libcrnn.so`` should be produced in the ``src/`` directory.